UAE / GCC corridor into the US

 The American buyer is not skeptical of the capital.
 They cannot locate the category.
 That is the problem.
 House view on UAE and GCC entry

-What Gulf commercial register costs in America.
+What Gulf commercial language costs in America.

 • Dubai and GCC proof points do not translate into the American buyer's mental model.
 A flagship project in DIFC or ADGM is not a reference the US buyer can place.